Is there coverage for travel to Cuba?

 11. certain authorized export transactions.

-Nationwide (the insurance company that backs these policies) requires all producers to abide by The Office of Foreign Assets Control (OFAC) regulations.
+The insurance companies that underwrite the plans we offer require all producers to abide by The Office of Foreign Assets Control (OFAC) regulations.
 These regulations prohibit financial transactions from a US company to a company or person located on the OFAC sanctions list.

 OFAC prohibits the 24/7 Travel Assistance company from paying doctors/hospitals in a sanctioned country.
 This could have an impact on the Emergency Medical Evacuation benefit, as some assistance companies choose to use providers in a country located close to the sanctioned country (example: using a FL air ambulance company to evacuate someone from Cuba).